DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS. READ THE FINE PRINT.

 Use a stainless steel straw and reusable utensils.

 Can you believe it never occurred to me that something as silly as a plastic straw makes a difference in our oceans and landfills?
 Americans throw away 500 million plastics straws every day.
 Every day.
 24 hours = 500 million little pieces of plastic that will eventually end up in our oceans.
-That’s why something as simple as carrying around a stainless steel straw can make a huge difference.
-(I like this set with straight and curved straws!)
+That’s why something as simple as carrying around a stainless steel straw can make a huge difference. ()

 Swap your individual K-Cups for a reusable one.